medizininformatik-initiative/feasibility-backend/README.md

 ### Build the project

 Navigate to the root of this repository and execute `mvn install`.
-Be aware that Step 1 "Add github package repositories" needs to be executed before.
+Be aware that Step 1 "Add GitHub package repositories" needs to be executed before.

 ### Setup database